 Past Event: Warhol’s Factory Workers

-In this double bill, we present two of the foundational works of the 1960's underground on glorious 16 mm, Flaming Creatures (Jack Smith, 1963, 45 min) and Camp (Andy Warhol, 1965, 67 min), inspired by our exhibition, Mod New York: Fashion Takes a Trip.
+In this double bill, we present two of the foundational works of the 1960's underground on glorious 16 mm, Flaming Creatures (Jack Smith, 1963, 45 min) and Camp (Andy Warhol, 1965, 67 min), inspired by our exhibition, Mod New York: Fashion Takes a Trip (open through April 1, 2018).
 Following the screening join Claire Henry, Associate Curator of the Andy Warhol Film Project, and Tom Kalin, Professor of Film at Columbia University School of the Arts, for a discussion of the films.

 Includes Museum admission and complimentary beer courtesy of Harlem Blue.